alintulu/Run3ScoutingAnalysisTools/README.md

 ## Training the network

 Hopefully you have now succesfully created your own training ntuples.
 We are then ready to start training the network.
-But first we need to install Miniconda, Pytorch (cuda10.2) and Weaver on a normal lxplus node.
+But first we need to install Miniconda, Pytorch (cuda10.2) and Weaver on a lxplus node.

 ### Installing the network

 Log into lxplus and follow these [instructions](https://github.com/hqucms/weaver#set-up-your-environment) to set up the necessary environment for training.

-With everything succesfully installed, we can start training.
+Remember to also clone the [Weaver repository](https://github.com/hqucms/weaver).

 ### Accessing GPU